Q3 2019 A cryptocurrency (or crypto currency) is a digital asset des... More Anti-Money Laundering Report

 Volunteer cryptocurrency developers in Iran have created the blockchain platform IranRescueBit, on which people can make charitable donations to flood victims using a variety of cryptocurrencies, including:

-Bitcoin (BTC), Bitcoin Cash (BCH), Bitcoin SV, Ether (ETH) and Litecoin (LTC), Zcoin, Verg, and Tron.
+Bitcoin (BTC), Bitcoin Cash (BCH), Bitcoin SV, Ether (ETH) is the native cryptocurrency of the Ethereum blo...
+More and Litecoin (LTC), Zcoin, Verg, and Tron.

 The government is reportedly not involved in this project.